krakend/krakend-documentation/endpoints/parameter-forwarding.md

 - `X-Forwarded-Host`
 - `X-Forwarded-Via` (only when `User-Agent` is in the `input_headers`)

+In addition, when you use **tracing**, you might also see arrive **B3 propagation headers** in your backends, e.g.:

+- `X-B3-Sampled`
+- `X-B3-Spanid`
+- `X-B3-Traceid`

+### Overriding headers sent from KrakenD to Backends
-When you use the `input_headers`, consider that any of these headers are replaced with the ones you declare.
+When you use the `input_headers`, consider that any of the headers listed above are replaced with the ones you declare.

 An example of passing the `User-Agent` to the backend:

 {{< highlight json >}}
 {